502 total views, 2 views today

 Now, I have a ContentStudio tool for scheduling my social media posts.
 Since it also schedules posts on Pinterest, which solves my problem.
 If you haven’t started using a social media management tool for scheduling your social media posts, then you got to try ContentStudio.

 It’s a multifunctional tool for digital marketers, entrepreneurs, and bloggers.
 You can add up team members, communicate with the team members, and set up an approval process.
 Not only does it schedules social media posts, but it also allows you to publish content on Medium, Tumblr, and WordPress.
-Read the full review.
+Read the Contentstudio review for more details.

 4. Ignoring the Pinterest Analytics